BAJAJ FINSERV ASSET MANAGEMENT LIMITED.

 However, not all follow the standard template of maturing on a preset date.
 Perpetual bonds, as the name implies, can remain outstanding indefinitely.
 Instead of repaying principal at maturity (like most bonds), they offer ongoing interest (coupons) without a formal end date.
 This characteristic distinguishes perpetual bonds from typical debt securities.

-So, what are perpetual bonds, precisely, and how do they balance the potential for steady returns against their unique risks?
-This guide explores the perpetual bonds' meaning, key features, pricing calculations, and whether you might benefit from adding them to your broader investment mix (including mutual funds).
+So, what are perpetual bonds, precisely?
+The perpetual bonds meaning refers to debt instruments that do not have a maturity date and continue to pay interest indefinitely.
+This guide explores key features, pricing considerations, and whether you may benefit from adding them to your broader investment mix (including mutual funds).

 What are perpetual bonds?

 Perpetual bonds are debt securities with no fixed maturity date.
 Instead of returning principal on a set schedule, the issuer pays interest indefinitely.
-Essentially, an investor lends capital to the issuing entity—often a bank or corporation—and in return, receives regular coupon (interest) payments.
-Because there’s no mandatory redemption date, the issuer may repay principal at their discretion or under certain conditions (some perpetual bonds include call features that permit early redemption).
+Essentially, an investor lends capital to the issuing entity—often a bank or corporation—and, in return, receives regular coupon (interest) payments.
+Because there is no mandatory redemption date, the issuer may repay the principal at their discretion or under certain conditions (some perpetual bonds include call features that permit early redemption).

 Also Read: Why prefer a mutual fund instead of stocks?